ankitkhushwaha/gsoc-proposal/gsoc-proposal.md

 ## Personal Background

-Hey, I'm Ankit Khushwaha, a third year undergraduate at Indian Institute of Technology, Dharwad pursuing Bachelor of Science in Physics.
+Hey, I'm Ankit Khushwaha, a third year undergraduate at [Indian Institute of Technology, Dharwad](https://en.wikipedia.org/wiki/IIT_Dharwad) pursuing **Bachelor of Science in Physics**.
 I have been programming for the past three years, primarily using Python.
 I’ve been using Python for tasks like web scraping, automation, and scientific computing.
-I'm genuinely interested in open-source and have been contributing to since december 2024.
+I have started contributing to open-source since december 2024 and have been actively involved since then.
+I'm genuinely passionate about open-source development and excited to continue contributing.

 ## My Contribution to Stingray